MonarchOfDev/EmployeeOrderingSystem/README.md

 Bonus deposit logic is robust and handles month transitions correctly.

-Responsive views with Bootstrap (optional) for usability.
+Responsive views with Bootstrap for usability.

 GitHub repo includes full source, DB migrations, and screenshots